 5 EOFY HR Questions for Small Business

-As the end of financial year rushes towards us, Small Business owners are bombarded with a to-do list as long as their arm.
-But it is essential to think about your human resources as you plan for the next 12 months.
+As the end of the financial year rushes towards us, Small Business owners are bombarded with a to-do list as long as their arm.
+But thinking about your human resources as you plan for the next 12 months is essential.

-Here are the top five HR questions for Small Business we are asking our clients this month.
+Here are the top five HR questions for Small Businesses we are asking our clients over the next month.

-If your business is subject to an award (and the majority of small businesses are), take the time to check that your wages are still above the award minimums.
-Even if you pay above award rates, a 3.5% increase may mean that you are no longer paying enough to meet the Better Off Overall Test, especially if you incorporate entitlements such as leave loading or penalty rates into your base rate.
+If your business is subject to an award (and the majority of small businesses are), you will need to take the time to check that your wages are still above the award minimums.
+Even if you pay above award rates, an increase may mean you are no longer paying enough to meet the Better Off Overall Test, especially if you incorporate entitlements such as leave loading or penalty rates into your base rate.

-2. When is the last time you reviewed the classifications of your staff?
+2. When was the last time you reviewed your employee’s employment status or award classifications?

 Contractor v’s Employee.
 Part Time v’s Casual.
 Employment relationships can evolve, especially in a fast-growing small business.

-The Contractor that was started occasionally working for you is now working 40 hours a week and exclusively.
-The Casual employee that started doing variable hours now works the same hours and shifts every week.
+The Contractor that started working for you occasionally works 40 hours a week now and exclusively for you.
+The Casual employee that started working variable hours now works the same hours and shifts every week.

-Both scenarios are red flags that the way you initially engaged these staff may no longer survive scrutiny from Fair Work.
+Both scenarios are red flags that how you initially engaged these staff may no longer survive scrutiny from Fair Work.